Yvonne

 Yoga therapy is a holistic and person-centred system based on traditional wisdom and therapeutic techniques.

-• Address stress and anxiety
+- alleviate stress and anxiety

-• Manage pain, tension and physical conditions
+- manage pain, tension and physical conditions

-• Improve digestion, resilience and energy levels
+- improve digestion, resilience and energy levels

-• Promote resilience, mental clarity and self-awareness
+- promote resilience, mental clarity and self-awareness

 How it works